-©1990 Portville Historical and Preservation Society Portville, New York HE war was over, and the soldiers of the 154th Regiment, New York State Volunteer Infantry, were gathered before their commander, listening to him bid them farewell.
-Lieutenant Colonel Lewis D. Warner commended the men for their patriotic motives in serving the Union cause and for the part they had played in crushing the Rebellion.
-He joined them in pleasantly anticipating the return to loved ones at home and their release from annoying military discipline.
+Jem Objetient Serrent SDUMMES Shel, bomdy 144 Rogh-Myan The war was over, and the soldiers of the 154th Regiment, New York State Volunteer Infantry were gathered before their commander, listening to him bid them farewell.
+Lieutenant Colonel Lewis D. Warner commended the men for their patriotic motives in serving the Union cause, and the part they had played in crushing the Rebellion.
+He joined them in pleasantly anticipating the return to loved ones at home, and their release from annoying military discipline.

-The colonel noted the price the regiment had paid during three years of war.
+The colonel also noted the price the regiment had paid during three years of war.
 "Entering the field near a thousand strong," he recalled, "we return with little more than one-third that number."
 The 154th New York had suffered heavy battlefield losses of killed, wounded and captured, and of the latter a substantial number had died in Confederate prisons.
 Still more men had died of disease or had been discharged, suffering from crippling wounds or shattered health.

-And yet, although the regiment had experienced in full the horrors of war, Colonel Warner declared, "I do not believe there is one now within the sound of my voice who regrets that he became a Soldier Boy."
+And yet, although the regiment had experienced in full the horrors of war, Colonel Warner declared, "I do not believe there is one now within the sound of my voice who regrets that he became a Soldier

+Boy."
 Of his own role as commander of the 154th, he stated simply, "I have ever endeavored to do my duty, and have been governed by what appeared to me to be the best interests of the Regiment and service."
 Reflecting on his service with the regiment, the colonel vowed, "I would not exchange my three years' connection with this little band for all the rest of my life together; for I feel that, in after years, I can look upon these as of more value than them all."

-Like the other men of his generation who had fought in the Civil War, Lewis D. Warner had undergone an experience that would define him for the rest of his life.
-As terrible as the war had been, the soldiers sensed they were leaving behind something irreplaceable.
+Like the other men of his generation who fought in the Civil War, Lewis D. Warner had undergone an experience that would define him for the rest of his life.
+As terrible as the war had been, the soldiers sensed they were leaving something irreplaceable behind.
 They had been bound tightly together by the triumphs, defeats, agonies, drudgeries and camaraderie they had shared.
 As the years passed, the veterans would look back to the stirring days of the war with ever more selective memories, choosing to recall comradeship rather than carnage, and devotion instead of devastation.

-In 1888, twenty-three years after Colonel Warner told them goodbye, the surviving veterans of the 154th New York held their first reunion.
-The main oration was delivered by Alfred W. Benson, a former captain of the regiment, who during his lengthy address mentioned only one member of the 154th by name: "our respected and much loved Col. Warner."
+Twenty-three years after Colonel Warner told them goodbye, the surviving veterans of the 154th New York held their first reunion.
+The main oration was delivered by Alfred W. Benson, a former captain of the regiment, who mentioned only one member of the 154th by name during his lengthy address--"our respected and much loved Col. Warner."
 Another former officer testified to the colonel's courage: "You all know he was the bravest of the brave.
 Did he ever say to the regiment 'let us go there' unless they always got there?"
 The heartfelt feelings of the regiment for its commander, forged in camp, on the march and in battle, never faded away.

 During the war, Lewis Dennis Warner filled out a questionnaire for New York State's Bureau of Military Statistics, in which he gave a brief account of his prewar life.
-He was born June 26, 1822 in Portville, Cattaraugus County, New York.
-(At the time of his birth, and until 1837, Portville was part of the town of Olean.)
-He lived there "untill ten years of age," Warner noted.
+He was born June 26, 1822 in Olean, Cattaraugus County, New York.
+"Resided in Olean untill ten years of age," Warner noted.
 "Then remooved to Phelps, Ontario County where I resided untill 1845.
 Then remooved to Portville, Cattaraugus County, where I have since resided."
 In those few sentences, Warner concealed a childhood filled with hardship.